 Minimally invasive techniques have also been developed.
 These allow fusions to be performed with smaller incisions.

 The right procedure for you will depend on the nature and location of your disease.

 All spinal fusions use some type of bone material, called a bone graft, to help promote the fusion.
 Generally, small pieces of bone are placed into the space between the vertebrae to be fused.

 A bone graft is primarily used to stimulate bone healing.
 It increases bone production and helps the vertebrae heal together into a solid bone.
 Sometimes larger, solid pieces are used to provide immediate structural support to the vertebrae.

-In the past, a bone graft harvested from the patient's hip was the only option for fusing the vertebrae.
+In the past, a bone graft harvested from the patient's pelvis was the only option for increasing the material needed for fusing the vertebrae.
 This type of graft is called an autograft.
 Harvesting a bone graft requires an additional incision during the operation.
 It lengthens surgery and can cause increased pain after the operation.

 One alternative to harvesting a bone graft is an allograft, which is cadaver bone.
 An allograft is typically acquired through a bone bank.

-Ceramics.
-Synthetic calcium/phosphate materials are similar in shape and consistency to autograft bone.
+- Synthetic bone.
+Synthetic bone grafts are made from calcium/phosphate materials and are often called “ceramics.”
+They are similar in shape and consistency to autograft bone.

 Your surgeon will discuss with you the type of bone graft material that will work best for your condition and procedure.